Stamford (1), Lincolnshire. Location map

 Burghley House is one of the largest Elizabethan mansions in the country and is built mainly of Barnack Stone which was also used to build Peterborough Cathedral.
 It is approximately 240 feet by 125 feet and features distinctive square towers with turreted tops.
 The towers are a little reminiscent of Melford Hall in Suffolk which is also an Elizabethan mansion.

-This area is now a National Nature Reserve but, from Roman times until the 18th century it was a stone quarry.
+About 2 miles from Stamford this area is now a National Nature Reserve but, from Roman times until the 18th century it was a stone quarry.
 It has now mellowed to an area of small rounded humps (hills) and depressions (holes) and is known for its limestone flora.